Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

 * ``make start``: This command is a wrapper around ``docker-compose up``.
 It starts 3 containers: ``web`` for the front end, ``ldap`` to manage users in an OpenLDAP server, and ``db`` for the mysql server.

-  You can issue the following command in order to check that all three containers are started:
+  You can issue the following command in order to check that all four containers are started:

   .. code-block:: bash

     $ docker ps --format "{{.ID}}: {{.Names}} — {{.Image}} {{.Ports}}"
     7ac93f72dbb6: dnsdock — tonistiigi/dnsdock 172.17.42.1:53->53/udp
     149428f796ea: tuleap_web_1 — enalean/tuleap-aio-dev:nodb 22/tcp, 80/tcp, 443/tcp